UNDP-Accelerator-Labs/RnD-Archive/elements/pages/Trust.md

 [[type:principles]]

-# Trust/Authenticity: Build trust as a must
+# Trust and Authenticity: Build trust as a must

 ## Purpose/ reason: Why is this important?

 - Prior informed processes are important.
 Before convening communities, you create an atmosphere of respect and trust.
 They need to agree on the objective of the activity.
 - Authenticity- because we deal with peoples who have had histories of betrayal.
 - Is it ok do say you don't know but encourage curiosity to find out or discover together.
 - Manage expectations and regulate our own expectation (you are not the main character)
 - Failure on the project side is OK, but don´t fail the community.
 - Navigate power relations to ensure trust and participation.
 - Being original helps avoid duplicating efforts

 ## Source: Who mentioned this principle?